 The world of digital marketing is fast-moving and doesn’t wait for stragglers to catch up.
 This makes anticipating trends essential for-marketers to stay ahead of the game.
 With 2019 fast approaching, it is time to start looking ahead to strategies for the New Year and how to make the most of your marketing.

-Sometimes, changes in the field of marketing technology can be easily predicted – I mean, was anyone really surprised to see the end of Google+ ?
-Some might be slow burners, lingering in the pipeline for some time,and others might come totally out of left field and quickly become the next big thing.
+Sometimes, changes in the field of marketing technology can be easily predicted.
+The end of Google+ didn’t surprise anyone did it?!
+Some might be slow burners, lingering in the pipeline for some time.
+Others might come totally out of left field and quickly become the next big thing.

 Here, we run down our predictions for the field of digital marketing going into 2019.

-Video has dominated content marketing over 2018 and it is estimated that 82% of all traffic will be through video by 2020.
+Video has dominated content marketing over 2018.
+There is an estimation that 82% of all traffic will be through video by 2020.
 That means a lot has got to happen over the next year.
 The rise of YouTube has made video an integral part of our daily lives and has since started spilling over into the world of business.
 With more and more consumers favouring an emotional connection to a hard sales pitch, this is not surprising.
 Video allows you to share a lot of information whilst also conveying personality.

 We should also expect to see live streaming becoming a more integrated part of many marketing strategies.
 The importance of exciting consumers while engaging them should not be understated.
 Live video allows instant interactivity and a two-way conversation with an otherwise faceless brand.

 They can also benefit you as a business.
-Facebook is amongst those leading the way with chatbot integration and they can help improve your business’s response rate and overall customer satisfaction.
+Facebook is amongst those leading the way with chatbot integration.
+They can help improve your business’s response rate and overall customer satisfaction.